[Python3] Outputting JMeter execution results to a Google Spreadsheet [gspread]

 Advance preparation

-You need to prepare the following three things in advance:
+You will need to prepare the following three things in advance:

 https://console.developers.google.com/

-Also, please make sure to install the necessary packages beforehand.
+Also, please make sure you have installed the necessary packages beforehand.

 yum install python3 python-devel jq pip3 install gspread pip3 install oauth2client